 Happy New Year!
 I'd like to bid farewell to the old year and welcome the new with the final installment of my Favorites of 2013: Music.

-Tales of Hoffman, San Francisco Opera, War Memorial Opera House, June 5:
+Tales of Hoffmann, San Francisco Opera, War Memorial Opera House, June 5:

 |Christian Van Horn in Tales of Hoffmann (Photo: Weaver/SF Opera)|